elastic/opentelemetry/docs/onboarding/8_16/operator/README.md

 ## Deploying components using Kibana Onboarding UX

-The recommended way to deploy all the components is to follow the Kibana Onboarding UX.
-To do that:
+The recommended method for deploying all components is to usethe Kibana Onboarding UX.
+To do this:

-1. Go to Kibana --> **Observability** --> **Add data**
+1. Navigate in Kibana to **Observability** --> **Add data**
-2. Select **Kubernetes**, then **Kubernetes monitoring with EDOT Collector**.
+2. Select **Kubernetes**, then choose **Kubernetes monitoring with EDOT Collector**.
-3. Follow the instructions within the page to install the OpenTelemetry Operator with the Helm Chart and the provided values.yaml.
+3. Follow the on-screen instructions to install the OpenTelemetry Operator using the Helm Chart and the provided `values.yaml`.

 Notes:
 - If the `elastic_endpoint` showed by the UI is not valid for your environment, replace it with the right Elasticsearch endpoint.